 You can read more about the consultation in our news section.

 What we’re doing to support you

-We'll contact all pensioner members who have:
+In November 2021 we contacted all pensioner members who have:

-- retired and returned to work
+- Retired and returned to work

-chosen to draw down part of their benefits
+- Chosen to draw down part of their benefits